bwwilliam/azurebootcamp2019/README.md

 # Azure Global Bootcamp 2019 - Auckland

 Follow the 8 steps below to create a CI/CD pipeline from Azure Portal.
-You can also download the pdf version [here](Workshop.pdf).
+You can also find the pdf version [here](Workshop.pdf).
 ![Step 1](images/step1.png)
 ![Step 2](images/step2.png)
 ![Step 3](images/step3.png)